nitingem/python_exercises/README.md

 # Python Exercises

-A couple of small Python projects built using the `graphics.py` library.
+A couple of small Python projects built using the `graphics.py` library during "CSCI 220 - Computer Programming 1"

 ## Projects